 4. You’ve Asked Questions

 Perhaps your little one is thrilled about the pint-sized pajama game, but you’re still a little uneasy.
 There is nothing wrong with calling up the other parent and asking questions until you feel more comfortable.
 Everything from “What time will they go to bed?” to “Do you have pets?” are all fair game to calm your nerves.
-You’ll also want to address any concerns you have about how the parents will handle situations like arguments or kids being scared in the night.
-And don’t overlook the BIG question: are there guns in your house, and are they kept in a safe, secure place where the children (ANY children) will not have access to?
+You’ll also want to address any concerns about how the parents handle situations like arguments or kids being scared at night.
+And don’t overlook the BIG question: are there guns in your house, and are they kept in a safe, secure place where the children (ANY children) will not have access to them?

 5. They’re Planning One

-When your kids come home from school, begging for a sleepover with their BFF, it’s a good indication that they’re ready to give it a go.
-On the flip side, if they seem cautious about the idea or worried about who will tuck them in, they may need more time to warm up to sleeping away from home.
+When your kids come home from school begging for a sleepover with their BFF, it’s a good indication that they’re ready to give it a go.
+On the flip side, if they seem cautious about the idea or worried about who will tuck them in, they may need more time to warm up to sleep away from home.

 6. You’ve Talked to Your Kids About Inappropriate Touching

-Part of feeling safe is being safe and making sure your children understand not just what is good etiquette at the host family’s house, but what is appropriate and inappropriate behavior from the adults and older siblings in the house.
+Part of feeling safe is being safe and making sure your children understand good etiquette at the host family’s house, but also what is appropriate and inappropriate behavior from the adults and older siblings.
 While we encourage our children to be polite and on their best behavior, it is equally important to speak frankly with children in a way that will empower them to say “no” and know when something just isn’t right.